rafael-c-alexandre/vpn-playbook/README.md

 This set of playbooks does pretty much everything automatically.
 However, some actions still require manual intervention.

+**Note:** If the VPN host is behind a device that performs NAT, port forwarding should be configured on that device to route any traffic on Wireguard's port (by default 51820) to the VPN host.
+Conversely, if the VPN host has a public IP address, this step is not necessary.

 #### Without WG Portal

 If wireguard is to be used without WG Portal management UI, the following actions should be performed:

-1. If the VPN host is behid a device that performs NAT, port forwarding should be configured on that device to route any traffic on Wireguard's port (by default 51820) to the VPN host.
-Conversely, if the VPN host has a public IP address, this step is not necessary.

-2. In order to get the peers set up, we need to retrieve the configs from the peer configs folder.
+1. In order to get the peers set up, we need to retrieve the configs from the peer configs folder.
 The main.yml playbook also installs [qrencode](https://linux.die.net/man/1/qrencode), which is an handy tool to generate QR codes out of the Wireguard peer config files, which can then be scanned with a mobile device.
 Example:
 ```bash
 ssh $USER@$VPN_HOST:$VPN_PORT -i ${IDENTITY_FILE}
 qrencode -t ansiutf8 < /etc/wireguard/configs/${CLIENT}.conf